 Rehab is an affordable option for recovery

 Perhaps you’re worried that inpatient rehab will be too expensive—especially a rehab center on the beautiful island of Hawaii.
-Many addicts and their families are surprised to find that HIR accepts insurance, making our premier residential substance abuse facility accessible to a wide range of people.
+Many addicts and their families are surprised to find that HIR accepts insurance, making our premiere residential substance abuse facility accessible to a wide range of people.

 If you’re worried about you or a loved one losing a job while in recovery, there’s more good news.
 The Family and Medical Leave Act (FMLA) classifies inpatient rehab as medical leave and provides job protection for up to 12 weeks of absence.
 This law allows those dependent on drugs and alcohol to attain health and freedom without risking their income and future.